-In bracket 1, 90% of the value of the property will be subsidized to beneficiaries who will pay monthly installments of 270 R $, based on income, without interest and for 10 years.
+In bracket 1, 90% of the value of the property will be subsidised to beneficiaries who will pay monthly instalments of 270 R $, based on income, without interest and for 10 years.
 In bracket 1.5, the grant is up to 45,000 R $ and the funding of the balance will be made with interest at 5% per annum.
-The bracket 2 allowance will be up to 27,500 R $, depending on your income and position, with interest from 6% to 7% per annum.
-In bracket 3, the funding will have annual interest of 8.16%.
+The bracket 2 allowances will be up to 27,500 R $, depending on your income and position, with interest from 6% to 7% per annum.
+In bracket 3, the funding will have an annual interest of 8.16%.

 New MCMV Portal

 Registration on bracket 1.5 will be carried out exclusively by the new MCMV Portal, which will select the beneficiaries through the new “Sistema Nacional de cadastral Habitacional (SNCH)” coordinated by the Ministry of Cities.
 Interested parties completing the registration will submit receipts in digital form.
 The system will evaluate and validate the data.